freeCodeCamp/guide/src/pages/cplusplus/tokens-variables/index.md

 - Start naming with a letter from A-Z or a-z .
 - Numbers can follow thee first letter but we cannot start naming with numbers.
-- NO use of spaces or special characters is allowed , instead use an UNDERSCORE _ .
+- NO use of spaces or special characters are allowed, instead, use an UNDERSCORE _ .

 #### Declaring a variabe :